FIVB Women's Volleyball Nations League: First format

 As in the former World Grand Prix, the competition will be divided in two phases, albeit with changes in the competition formula: a preliminary round (known as preliminary round), with a system of rotating host cities, and a final round played in a pre-selected host city.

-The preliminary round is held over five weeks, versus three in the World Grand Prix.
+The preliminary round was held over five weeks, versus three in the World Grand Prix.
 Each week, the participating teams are organized in pools, and each team plays one match against all other teams in its pool.
 All games in a pool take place over a weekend in the same city.

 When all matches of the preliminary round have been played, the top five teams in the overall standings qualify for the final round, and the remaining ones leave the competition.
 The host nation automatically qualifies for the final round.

 16 national teams will compete in the inaugural edition of the tournament; 12 core teams, which are always qualified, and 4 challenger teams, which can face relegation.